Aaditatgithub/Just-Java/README.md

-### Collection of codes using different features of Java
+## Collection of Java Codes
 OCP has a bit more structured folder hierarchy allowing to go to the required concept faster.
+Others are self explanatory by their title